yellowled/yl-bp/README.md

 ### “I don't need …”

-If a project doesn't require some of the [JS assets](#js), uncomment them in `grunt/contrib-concat.js` before running `grunt`.
+If a project doesn't require some of the [JS assets](#js), comment them out in `grunt/contrib-concat.js` before running `grunt`.
 Optionally, also remove them from `bower.json` before install.

 ## Grunt